Everyday skills - schools for life; application for funding for measures at non-governmental schools

 Type and amount

-- The project weeks are carried out with the involvement of qualified external experts and extracurricular learning venues, e.g. in the form of cooperation with farms, initiatives for sustainability and environmental protection or activities for health education.
+- The project weeks are implemented with the involvement of qualified external experts and extracurricular learning venues, e.g. in the form of cooperation with farms, initiatives for sustainability and environmental protection or health education campaigns.
 Programs such as "Erlebnis Bauernhof," "Landfrauen machen Schule," "Ernährung macht Schule," "Wissen wie's wächst und schmeckt," "Partnerschule Verbraucherbildung," "Umweltschule in Europa," or "Landesprogramm für die gute, gesunde Schule Bayern" can be integrated.

 Overview of the procedure in non-governmental schools: